JaninaWibker/auth/README.md

 *auth* can either use sqlite or postgres as it's database.
 This is configurable via the `DB_DRIVER`-option in the `.env`-file.

 To get started the database has to be initialized.
 This can be done through the `tasks/setup.js`-file.
-This file will run the required setup process for the current database driver (assuming an empty database already exists and permissions are set correctly, if not see *setting up postgreSQL for the first time*).
+This file will run the required setup process for the current database driver (assuming an empty database already exists and permissions are set correctly, if not see *setting up postgreSQL for the first time* or [this](https://www.notion.so/jannikwibker/Installing-and-setting-up-PostgreSQL-d64b63d8dbf84dac903c53346c9f0fdc)).
 When using postgres an important detail is that the extension `"uuid-ossp"` is required for using auth.
 Since the database user that auth uses is probably not permitted to install extensions this needs to be done prior via this SQL statement:

 ```sql
 create extension if not exists "uuid-ossp";